 Pacific Heights also borders Presidio Heights where my hotel was.
+Both are very posh neighborhoods with higher-end dining and shopping, but also your usual laid back California essentials too.
 Everything’s super walkable and I did venture a bit to Cow Hollow where a few recommended spots are.
 It’s all pretty close to one another and I really did walk most of the time.
 And I wore these sandals that actually survived 5 miles of walking on my first day.
-If you’re heading to San Francisco I definitely recommend staying within this area for all the great restaurants, posh stores and great views.
+If you’re heading to San Francisco I definitely recommend staying within this area for all the great restaurants, posh stores, and great views.

-One of my most favorite things about San Francisco are all the succulents.
+One of my most favorite things about San Francisco is all the succulents.
 They’re literally EVERYWHERE and gigantic.
 The amount of flowers in bloom while I was there was pretty incredible as well.
-There were bougainvillea which as you may remember, is my absolute favorite after discovering it in Greece.
+There was bougainvillea which as you may remember, is my absolute favorite after discovering it in Greece.

-Flores – One of the best mexican meals & margaritas I’ve ever had.
+One of the best Mexican meals & margaritas I’ve ever had.

 I worked with The Laurel Inn on this visit to stay at their hotel.
 It was an adorable boutique hotel with huge rooms.
 I mean, massive.
 Considering San Francisco real estate is so expensive, I was shocked when I walked into my room to see a small kitchenette, large room and great view.
 It’s all very Johnathan Adler (even had his beauty products!) and I was obsessed with the bathroom.

 In the lobby every morning they offer pastries and coffee.
 And throughout the day they’re always serving freshly baked cookies from a local bakery.
 It smelled heavenly when you would walk in from the cold.

 If cookies aren’t your thing (then we can’t be friends) but you’d rather a cocktail, they have a fun bar called Swank that’s just as stylish as the rooms.

 Other Things To Do In San Francisco Outside Of Pacific Heights